 During the four years of the Civil War, several of the Boston Harbor Islands played an important military role, serving as the site of harbor defenses, recruiting and training camps, an ordnance testing site, and prison camps.
+Two of the most notable were Georges and Gallops Islands.

 On April 15, 1861, three days after the Confederates fired on Fort Sumter in South Carolina, President Abraham Lincoln issued a call for 75,000 three-month volunteers, including two regiments from Massachusetts.
 William Schouler, Adjutant-General of Massachusetts, described the initial enthusiasm for what Northerners believed would be a short war: